Australian Senate

+Casual vacancies are filled by the relevant state or territory parliament, or by the corresponding state or territory government on an interim basis if the parliament is not in session.
+A constitutional amendment passed in 1977 provides that casual vacancies must be filled by a member of the same political party as the previous senator.

 Origins and role

-The Commonwealth of Australia Constitution Act (Imp.) of 1900 established the Senate as part of the system of Dominion government in newly federated Australia.
-From a comparative governmental perspective, the Australian Senate exhibits distinctive characteristics.
-Unlike upper Houses in other Westminster system governments, the Senate is not a vestigial body with limited legislative power.
-Rather it was intended to play – and does play – an active role in legislation.
-Rather than being modeled solely after the House of Lords, as the Senate of Canada was, the Australian Senate was in part modeled after the United States Senate, by giving equal representation to each state and equal powers with the lower house.
-The Constitution intended to give less populous states added voice in a Federal legislature, while also providing for the revising role of an upper house in the Westminster system.
+The Constitution of Australia established the Senate as the second chamber of the national parliament of the newly federated Australia.
+In contrast to countries employing a pure Westminster system the Senate plays an active role in legislation and is not merely a chamber of review.
+Instead of being modelled solely after the House of Lords, as the Senate of Canada was, the Australian Senate was in part modelled after the United States Senate, by giving equal representation to each state and almost equal powers with the lower house.
+This was done to give less populous states a real influence in the Parliament, while also maintaining the traditional review functions upper houses have in the Westminster system.
+This has led to the description of a "Washminster system" to describe the Australian political structure.

-Although the Prime Minister of Australia and Treasurer of Australia, by convention, are members of the House of Representatives (after John Gorton was appointed prime minister in 1968, he resigned from the Senate and was elected to the House), other members of the Cabinet of Australia may come from either house, and the two Houses have almost equal legislative power.
-As with most upper chambers in bicameral parliaments, the Senate cannot introduce or amend appropriation bills (bills that authorise government expenditure of public revenue) or bills that impose taxation, that role being reserved for the lower house; it can only approve, reject or defer them.
-That degree of equality between the Senate and House of Representatives reflects the desire of the Constitution's authors to address smaller states' desire for strong powers for the Senate as a way of ensuring that the interests of more populous states as represented in the House of Representatives did not totally dominate the government.
-The Australian constitution was enacted before the confrontation in 1909 in Britain between the House of Commons and the House of Lords, which ultimately resulted in the restrictions placed on the powers of the House of Lords by the Parliament Acts 1911 and 1949.
+Although the prime minister and treasurer, by convention (though not legal requirement), are members of the House of Representatives (after John Gorton was appointed prime minister in 1968, he resigned from the Senate and was elected to the House), other ministers may come from either house, and the two Houses have almost equal legislative power.
+As with most upper chambers in bicameral parliaments, the Senate cannot introduce or amend appropriation bills (bills that authorise government expenditure of public revenue) or bills that impose taxation, that role being reserved for the lower house; it can only approve, reject or defer them (as famously occurred in the lead up to the Dismissal).
+That degree of equality between the Senate and House of Representatives reflects the desire of the Constitution's authors to prevent the more populous states totally dominating the legislative process.

-In practice, however, most legislation (except for private member's bills) in the Australian Parliament is initiated by the Government, which has control over the lower house.
+In practice, however, most legislation (except for private member's bills) in the Australian Parliament is initiated by the government, which has control over the lower house.
 It is then passed to the Senate, which has the opportunity to amend the bill, pass or reject it.
 In the majority of cases, voting takes place along party lines, although there are occasional conscience votes.

 The Senate maintains a number of committees, which engage in a wide variety of inquiries.
 The results have no direct legislative power, but are valuable forums that raise many points of view that would otherwise not receive government or public notice.